cservan/tercpp-embeddings/README.md

 ## Acknowledgement

-This toolkit is part of the project KEHATH (https://kehath.imag.fr/) funded by the French National Research Agency.
+This toolkit was partially supported under the G program of the Defense Advanced Research Projects Agency, Contract No. HR0011-06-C-0022, and by the European Commission under the project EMP.<br />
 Copyright 2010-2013, Christophe Servan, LIUM, University of Le Mans, France <br />

+This toolkit is part of the project KEHATH (https://kehath.imag.fr/) funded by the French National Research Agency.<br />
 Copyright 2015-2016, Christophe Servan, GETALP-LIG, University of Grenoble, France

 Contact: christophe.servan@gmail.com